whooping-motmot-1600

 Whooping Motmot

-Appearance: The Whooping Motmot is a medium-sized bird with a distinctive appearance.
-It typically has a green body plumage, a blue-violet crown, black eye-mask, and a long racket-tipped tail.
+Appearance: The Whooping Motmot is a medium-sized bird.
+It has a green body plumage, a blue-violet crown, black eye-mask, and a long racket-tipped tail.

-Conservation Status: - The Whooping Motmot is generally not considered Globally Threatened.
+Conservation Status: - The Whooping Motmot is not considered Globally Threatened.

 Distribution

-Andean Region: Whooping Motmots can be found in the Andean region of Colombia, including both the Eastern and Western Andes.
-These birds inhabit montane forests at different altitudes, from the lower foothills to higher elevations, and are commonly observed in areas with dense vegetation and forest cover.
+Andean Region: Whooping Motmots are found in the Andean region including both the eastern and western Andes.
+These birds inhabit montane forests at different altitudes, from the lower foothills to higher elevations, and are observed in areas with dense vegetation and forest cover.

-Caribbean Region: While less common, Blue-crowned Motmots can also occur in the Caribbean region of Colombia, where suitable forested habitats are available.
+Caribbean Region: While less common, Blue-crowned Motmots can also occur in the Caribbean region where proper forested habitats are available.
 They may be found in wooded areas, forests near rivers, and other habitats providing adequate cover and food sources.

 Taxonomy